smithmd/play-sfdc/README.md

 `getDashboard(String dashboardId, String accessToken)` takes the ID of a dashboard and an access token and requests a dashboard from salesforce.
 It returns the result as a JSON string.

+`dashboardId` needs to be the full salesforce Id of the dashboard.

 #### Views

 Views are created using a Scala template.
 [Documentation on Play templates](https://www.playframework.com/documentation/2.0.4/ScalaTemplates)